- Title: Associate Professor

 - Urbana, Illinois 61801

 Daniel Llano received his M.D. and Ph.D. from the University of Illinois.
-He is an assistant professor in the U of I Department of Molecular and Integrative Physiology and a full-time faculty member in the Beckman Institute NeuroTech group.
+He is an associate professor in the U of I Department of Molecular and Integrative Physiology and a full-time faculty member in the Beckman Institute NeuroTech group.
 His field of professional interest is systems neuroscience.

 Helen Corley Petit Scholar, 2016